As the decade of the 1930s began, the firm of architect Wyatt Hedrick surely was packin’ the hottest drafting pencil in the West.

 This ad congratulated Texas & Pacific and its president, John L. Lancaster.

 As was the custom, local businesses placed congratulatory ads in local newspapers.
-Northern Texas Traction Company would survive only three more years.
+Northern Texas Traction Company would go into receivership in 1932 and in 1938 become Fort Worth Transit Company, operating both buses and streetcars.
+Streetcar service would end in 1939.

 The nearby Jennings Street underpass also opened.
 Both the new station and the new underpass were celebrated with a parade in which five thousand people marched downtown and through the underpass, led by five bands.